iamavinashsingh/reacttest/README.md

-THis is just for teset , do not open it please
+THis is just for teset , do not open it please.